openshift-eng/aos-cd-jobs/docs/sop/cut-new-release.md

 - Create a new branch openshift-ansible#release-X.A from openshift-ansible#master

+- Create a new branch in openshift/jenkins: openshift-X.B

 - In ose#master, set origin.spec "Version: X.B.0" and "Release: "0.0.0%{?dist}"

 - In ose#enterprise-X.A, make sure the release is to to "1%{?dist}" (unless it has already been changed to a non 0. value)